maciejmiklas/ard-log/README.md

-This project contains logger for Arduino that creates formatted messages over Serial:
+ArdLog serves as simle logger for Arduino which creates formatted messages over Serial:
 * Each message has timestamp.
 * Each message within single loop has the same timestamp, so that you can logically connect activities together.
-* Messages can be formatted using *sprint* syntax
+* Messages can be formatted using *sprint* syntax.
-* Text for the messages is being held in PROGMEM
+* Text for the messages is being held in PROGMEM.

 # Configuration
 * Logger is disabled by default, in order to enable it set *LOG* in *ArdLog.h* to true.